-- The plan – what the shape looks like from above;
+- The plan – what the shape looks like from above

-- The side elevation – what the shape looks like from the side;
+- The side elevation – what the shape looks like from the side

 - The front elevation – what the shape looks like from the front.

 Draw a plan, a front elevation, and a side elevation of the 3D shape below.

-This is a typical example of a shape you would be given in a question on this topic – one made of a series of 1cm blocks.
+This is a typical example of a shape you would be given in a question on this topic – one made of a series of 1 cm blocks.
 It allows us to clearly get the dimensions of our projections right.

 So, the resulting 3 projections look like:

-1) Draw a plan, a front elevation, and a side elevation of the 3D shape below.
+Question 1: Draw a plan, a front elevation, and a side elevation of the 3D shape below.

 As we can see, the shape is one block high and is the shape of a cross, or letter x.
 As a result, the plan is going to be the shape of a cross, and both elevations will only be one block high.
-Furthermore, we can see that in looking both from the front and from the side, the shape in question is 3 blocks wide, so the resulting elevations will both be 3 blocks wide and 1 block high.
-All 3 projections are as seen below.
+Furthermore, we can see that in looking at both from the front and from the side, the shape in question is 3 blocks wide, so the resulting elevations will both be 3 blocks wide and 1 block high.
+All 3 projections are shown below.

-2) Construct a drawing of the 3D shape described by the plan & elevations.
+Question 2: Construct a drawing of the 3D shape described by the plan & elevations.